freezingsaddles/freezing-compose/README.md

 docker volume rm freezing-data && \
     docker volume create --name=freezing-data && \
     docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d mysql
+# If you have trouble, you might need to do a `docker rm XXXXXX` where XXXXXX is
+# the ID of a stopped freezing-mysql container, then repeat the above commands.
 ```

 ### 1.6 Running `freezing-web` and Other Containers via `docker-compose`